Investment in Azerbaijan: Investment environment

 According to the statement of the US Department of State on the Azerbaijan investment climate, published in May 2015, under Azerbaijani law, foreign investors may engage in investment activities not prohibited by law.
 Private entities are allowed to establish, acquire and dispose of interests freely in business enterprises.
 Foreign citizens, organizations, and enterprises may lease, but may not own land.

 Given to the report, the country has worked to integrate more fully into the global economic marketplace, attract increased foreign investment, diversify its economy and maintain positive growth.
 The country proceeds to follow the strategy of attracting foreign direct investment to support economic diversification.

-The late government of Azerbaijan approved the Law on Protection of Foreign Investments in 1992 on which full legal protection was provided for international investors.
+The late government of Azerbaijan approved the Law on Protection of Foreign Investments in 1992, which was recently replaced by the Law on Investment activity, on which full legal protection was provided for international investors.
 The law also ensures equal treatment towards both foreign and local investors and enables the repatriation of profits, revenues and other investment-related funds as long as applicable taxes have been paid.
 The Law on the Protection of Foreign Investments protects foreign investors against nationalization and requisition, excluding certain specified circumstances.
 The nationalization of property can occur when authorized by parliamentary resolution, although cases of official nationalization or requisition against foreign companies have not been recorded in Azerbaijan.

 An exemption from income, land, and property taxes for business parks, for example in the sector of information technology, in Azerbaijan has been created at the new amendments made to the Tax Code in 2013.
 These amendments also provide tax and customs privileges for the residents of industrial and technological parks for a term of seven years.

 The ability of foreign companies to take part in subsidized research and development programs financed or subsidized by the government in Azerbaijan is not restricted.

 Azerbaijan also joined to the Convention Establishing the World Intellectual Property Organization which sets norms and standards for the protection and enforcement of intellectual property rights, the Paris Convention for Protection of Industrial Property, and the Berne Convention for the Protection of Literary and Artistic Works.
 Azerbaijan is a party to the Geneva Phonograms Convention, and acceded to the two WIPO Internet treaties in 2005.

 The country also ranked 33 among 144 countries in the World Economic Forum Global Competitiveness Index on 2014-2015 mainly regarding to maintenance of a stable macroeconomic policy environment over the last ten years, and places at 9 out of 144 countries for macroeconomic environment.

 Azerbaijan develops its market infrastructure, including legal, tax and banking systems and relations with the international business community.
 It enables the businesses entering Azerbaijan to calculate the risks and make decisions.
 The following entities and individuals can be foreign investors in Azerbaijan: